apollographql/apollo-client-nextjs/package/README.md

 > This cannot be addressed from our side, but would need API changes in Next.js or React itself.
 > If you do not use suspense in your application, this will not be a problem to you.

-> ❗️ This package depends on Apollo Client 3.8, which is currently a beta release.
+> ❗️ This package depends on Apollo Client 3.8, which is currently an rc release.

 ## Detailed technical breakdown